vedantgattani/DEWPAT/README.md

 For instance, in the patch-based estimators, any patch with a masked pixel is ignored.
 The alpha channel can be ignored with the flag `--ignore_alpha`.

+#### Preprocessing

+There are a few preprocessing options:

+- **Blurring**: passing `--blur 5`, for instance, will low-pass filter the image with a Gaussian of standard deviation 5.

+- **Greyscale**: passing `--greyscale human` will convert the image to greyscale via channel weightings based on human perceptual weightings, while `--greyscale avg` will use uniform weights (average over channels).
+Important: note that the determinant of the covariance becomes degenerate (singular) for a scalar image (since the channels have no covariance in this case); therefore *trace* rather than *determinant* is taken in those cases.

 #### Examples

 - Compute all the complexity measures for a single input image, as well as visualizing the contributions of each pixel for the local pixelwise entropy measure: